po1sigala/live/01-Class-Content/13-ORM/01-Activities/04-Stu_Models/README.md

 If you have completed this activity, work through the following challenge with your partner to further your knowledge:

-* How can we apply model-based rules to all models in the Sequelize connection logic?
+* How can table naming rules be defined globally for your Sequelize connection?

 Use [Google](https://www.google.com) or another search engine to research this.